-Facing Shared History: Colorado
+Facing Difficult History: Colorado

 According to the W.K.
 Kellogg Foundation's 2018 report, "The Business Case for Racial Equity, a Strategy for Growth," racism continues to negatively affect the US G.D.P.